valensupport/valensupport.github.io/pages/web_services.md

 ### Appendix F – Testing Valen Future Dated Releases

 Valen supports future dated releases in the insureright.valen.com environment.
 This allows two different releases to be available at the same time in this production environment.
-The future date refers to a date and time that the Release will automatically become the release available to all users of the customer.
+The future date refers to a date and time that the release will automatically become the release available to all users of the customer.

-A common use case involves some customer acceptance testing of a Release before it becomes available to all end users of the customer.
+A common use case involves some customer acceptance testing of a release before it becomes available to all end users of the customer.
 A future dated release is only available via the Web services interface.
 The User Interface for InsureRight is not capable of accessing a future dated release.

 To access a future dated release via a web service: